Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 ### Explanatory analysis
 ---
-- What was the total sales and profits trend?
+- What was the current year wait times as compared to previous year?
--  What were the top selling categories and invoices?
+- What were the average/median wait times for various categories?
+- What was the waiting time when categorised by patients agesets?
--  What were most preferred payments over the year?
+- What were the top 5 patients specialty wait times?
--  What were the top branches and why?
+- What were the monthly trending analysis for inpatient, oupatient and day case categories?

 ### Data Analysis
 ---